 - Ultimate Blog Post Checklist (+ FREE printable): 11 steps you need to know

-Here’s a step by step tutorial on how to start and make money with a blog.
+Here’s a step by step tutorial on how to start and earn money with a blog.

-Having started my blog in October 2018 and having updated this article in 2019, this is a relevant guide for people looking to start a money-making blog in 2019.
+Having started my blog in October 2018 and having updated this article in 2019, this is a relevant guide for people looking to become a blogger and get paid for it in 2019.

 In 12 steps, I’ll go through how to start a blog and how to monetize it.
 What I’ve learned and the mistakes I’ve made.